This site supports a subset of the UK Government's access keys standard, as follows:

 This website uses Cascading Stylesheets to seperate structure from presentation.
 If your browser does not support stylesheets, content is still available.

 This website uses relative font sizes, compatible with Text Size options on modern visual browsers.
-This tool is available in the menu of the following browsers:
+This tool is available in most internet browsers.

 This website does not rely on images and where used, a text alternative is provided.

 This website has been fully tested in Internet Explorer 8+, Firefox, Safari, Chrome and Opera.
 It has also been tested on various mobile and tablet devices.

 - W3 accessibility guidelines explains the reasons behind each guideline

 - W3 accessibility techniques explains how to implement each guideline

 - W3 accessibility checklist a busy developer's guide to accessibility